raviguptag/VLBR/README.md

 3) Vertica VSQL command is avalaible at /opt/vertica/bin/vsql
 4) tar, gzip are installed.
 5) Vertica version is at least 8.1
+6) If we are doing 1 node backup in PARUET format then shared NFS is not needed.
+When we want to backup multinode cluster like 3 node cluster then a shared NFS backup mount is required which is accessible to all nodes with same name.

 ## Examples